apache/drill/_docs/data-sources/003-parquet-ref.md

 * Generating Parquet files that have evolving or changing schemas and querying the data on the fly
 * Handling Parquet scalar and complex data types, such as maps and arrays

-### Reading and Writing Parquet Files
+### Reading Parquet Files
 When a read of Parquet data occurs, Drill loads only the necessary columns of data, which reduces I/O. Reading only a small piece of the Parquet data from a data file or table, Drill can examine and analyze all values for a column across multiple files.
-Parquet is the default storage format for a [Create Table As Select (CTAS)](/docs/create-table-as-ctas-command) command.
 You can create a Drill table from one format and store the data in another format, including Parquet.

+### Writing Parquet Files
 CTAS can use any data source provided by the storage plugin.

-Parquet data generally resides in multiple files that resemble MapReduce output having numbered file names,  such as 0_0_0.parquet in a directory.

-To read Parquet data, point Drill to a single file or directory.
-Drill merges all files in a directory, including subdirectories, to create a single table.

 To write Parquet data using the CTAS command, set the session store.format option as shown in the next section.
 Alternatively, configure the storage plugin to point to the directory containing the Parquet files.

+Although the data resides in a single table, Parquet output generally consists of multiple files that resemble MapReduce output having numbered file names,  such as 0_0_0.parquet in a directory.

 ### Configuring the Parquet Storage Format
+To read or write Parquet data, you need to include the Parquet format in the storage plugin format definitions.
+The `dfs` plugin definition includes the Parquet format.

-The default file type for writing data to a workspace is Parquet.
-You can change the default by setting a different format in the storage plugin definition.
-Use the store.format option to set the CTAS output format of a Parquet row group at the session or system level.
+Use the `store.format` option to set the CTAS output format of a Parquet row group at the session or system level.

 Use the ALTER command to set the `store.format` option.

         ALTER SESSION SET `store.format` = 'parquet';
         ALTER SYSTEM SET `store.format` = 'parquet';

-Parquet is also the default Drill format for reading.
-For example, if you query a JSON file, Drill attempts to read the file in Parquet format first.

 ### Configuring the Size of Parquet Files
-Configuring the size of Parquet files by setting the store.parquet.block-size can improve write performance.
+Configuring the size of Parquet files by setting the `store.parquet.block-size` can improve write performance.
 The block size is the size of MFS, HDFS, or the file system.

 The larger the block size, the more memory Drill needs for buffering data.
 Parquet files that contain a single block maximize the amount of data Drill stores contiguously on disk.
 Given a single row group per file, Drill stores the entire Parquet file onto the block, avoiding network I/O.